-Money orders or personal checks to be deposited in an inmates account must be sent to Access Corrections at the following address:
+Effective 2/1/2018 money orders or checks must be sent to Access Corrections:

-Secure Deposits-Wisconsin DOC PO Box 12486 St. Louis, MO 63132 Make payable to Access Secure Deposits and have offenders name and ID on the money order or check (10 Day Hold) and mail with the completed Access Money Order Deposit Slip (available online) (black or blue ink only) to the above address.
+Secure Deposits-Wisconsin DOC PO Box 12486 St. Louis, MO 63132

+Make payable to Access Secure Deposits and have offenders name and ID on the money order or check (10 Day Hold) and mail with the completed Access Money Order Deposit Slip (available online) (black or blue ink only) to the above address.

-Funds may also be deposited into an inmates account by going to AccessCorrections.com, by calling 1-866-345-1884 or at Cash Walk-In sites.
-To find locations, go to CashPayToday.com
+Or thru AcessCorrections.com or 1-866-345-1884 or Cash Walk-In sites, to find locations, CashPayToday.com

-Funds are typically deposited into the inmates account within three business days.
+Funds are typically deposited into the PIOCs account within three business days.
 Upon receipt in the WCCS Business Office, activity will be posted to your regular account and a receipt mailed to you at the center.
 The transaction will also be listed on the Trust Account Statement provided to you by center staff.

-The WCCS Business Office or facilities will no longer accept Money Orders, Western Union, or Cashier Checks.
+The WCCS Business Office or Facilities Will No Longer Accept Money Orders, Western Union, or Cashier Checks Starting February 1, 2018

-In the event a money order or check is received at the Center, you will need to provide a postage-paid envelope and the money order/check will be sent to the original sender in the envelope you provide.
-Center staff will not forward money orders or checks.
+In the event that a money order is received at the Center.
+You will need to provide a postage-paid envelope and the money order will be sent to the original sender in the envelope you provide.
+Center staff does not forward money orders.